tc39/proposal-uniform-interchange-date-parsing/README.md

 # Uniform parsing of quasi-standard Date.parse input

-A proposal to standardize `Date.parse` behavior for input that is sufficiently similar to the ISO 8601-based [ECMAScript Date Time String Format](https://tc39.github.io/ecma262/#sec-date-time-string-format).
+A proposal to standardize `Date.parse` behavior for a broader range of input, accepting slightly more ISO 8601 calendar date-times and rejecting out-of-bounds field values and/or combinations while still allowing implementation-defined fallbacks for _other_ input.

 ## Status
 This proposal is at stage 0 of [the TC39 Process](https://tc39.github.io/process-document/).